 HFF advocates for all Latino families in Nashville and is committed to programs that improve their quality of life.
 We work with Latino families to provide:

 We have a collaborative mindset at the Hispanic Family Foundation.
 We partner with agencies that have a successful track record in addressing the needs of the community.
-This partnership allows the Hispanic Family Foundation to leverage it many assets including our accessibility and location, our media partners, creative services, social media – all while maintaining a lean management model.
+This partnership allows the Hispanic Family Foundation to leverage it many assets including our accessibility and location, our media partners, creative services, and social media – all while maintaining a lean management model.

 By consistently delivering results, HFF has earned the trust of the community.
 That trust will allow us to continue to foster strong partnerships with organizations, groups, and companies that share a passion for Hispanic issues.

 Diane Janbakhsh considers herself a Nashville native despite moving to Nashville when she was just 9 years old.
 In 1985, her family moved to middle Tennessee after living in both Arkansas and Mexico.
 Being a Mexican American family in Nashville at a time had its challenges, as Diane and her siblings worked to assimilate to the Nashville culture.
 Her mother, Dr. Alicia Griffin, became the first female Hispanic dentist and paved the road for many other Hispanic business owners who would eventually make their way to Nashville.
 Her family practice provided the perfect environment for Diane to begin to serve the Latino community and gain a love for community service and cultural awareness.
 Her years of working in the dental practice for her mother also trained her to identify the needs of the community members and look for opportunities to develop services that would positively impact individuals.
 In 2010 Diane and her husband Mark began the work of the Hispanic Family Foundation, directly working with families in need and underserved Hispanic communities.
 Mark and Diane started with coat and toy drives during the holidays, then began to host community Easter events and food giveaways.
 Little by little, the aid and support kept growing.
 By 2013, the Hispanic Family Foundation gained its nonprofit status and began to grow into the foundation it is today.
 Not long after, Diane and her husband Mark founded Plaza Mariachi to further support and empower the local Hispanic communities.
 Her passion for young people and families, and her desire to see people whole, healthy, and empowered is what is at the heart of the Hispanic Family Foundation.
 Since 2016 she has served in different capacities on HFF’s Board of Directors, the last of which she served as Board Chair.
-Of all of the occupations she has had and of all the hats she has worn, second only to being a wife and the mother to her four daughters, she says being the Founder and Executive Director for the Hispanic Family Foundation is the most fulfilling and joy-giving occupation.
+Of all of the occupations she has had and of all the hats she has worn, second only to being a wife and the mother to her four daughters, she says being the Founder and Executive Director of the Hispanic Family Foundation is the most fulfilling and joy-giving occupation.

 Laura Da Fonte immigrated from Venezuela to the United States in 2017.
 At that time she began working at HFF as an Office Manager.
 Laura loves serving the immigrant community.